powercap/powercap/README.md

 ### Library

-First, there are the `powercap-sysfs.h` and `powercap-rapl-sysfs.h` interfaces for reading/writing to sysfs without the need to maintain state.
+First, there is the `powercap-sysfs.h` interface for reading/writing to sysfs without the need to maintain state.
-These are reasonable for simple use cases.
+This is reasonable for simple use cases.
 See the header files for documentation.

 The `powercap.h` interface provides read/write functions for generic powercap `zone` and `constraint` file sets.